eteohx/Kaggle_RealOrNot/README.md

 * Pre-processed data consisting of Twitter tweets
 * Represented words as GloVe vectors
-* Train an SVM model was to predict whether a tweet represented a real disaster or not
+* Trained an SVM model was to predict whether a tweet represented a real disaster or not
 * Accuracy of 78%